nicolagulmini/federated_learning/README.md

 The (deprecated) files contain messy code.

 The first experiments are carried out with a federated version of mnist, to have a fast computation.
-If you want to generate your own version of federated mnist, you can use `dataset_split.py`, changing the initial parameters.
 Soon will be available also a federated version of cifar10 and the related notebook.

 ## federated_mnist_x